(Lakes Cave, Planitero & beyond)

 Lake Caves

 There are two big parking lots on site to leave your car.
-You can buy tickets for a cave tour at the café-bar, and then proceed to the entrance of the cave, were young and gentle guides take you for a 20min tour in the caves.
-You cannot visit the caves alone and photography is prohibited …but, it is not written on stone.
-Take some kind of jacket with you, as the temperature in the caves is around 15C all year-round.
+You can buy tickets for a cave tour at the café-bar and then proceed to the cave entrance, where young and gentle guides take you for a 20min time in the caves.
+You cannot visit the caves alone; photography is prohibited …but it is not written on stone.
+Take a jacket with you, as the temperature in the caves is around 15C all year round.
 The humidity is also very high.

 Tickets for Adults: 9,00 € (reduced 4,50 €).